 As well as enabling sufferers to better manage their condition we work with employers and educators to overcome prejudice and identify how best to support sufferers within the workplace and education.
 We work to raise awareness of the need for early screening for SCD and the need for BAME blood and organ donors of which there are national shortages.
 SCD sufferers regularly need blood transfusions and organ transplants and often have the rarer blood types only found within BAME communities.

 There are 14,158 people living with SCD in the UK and 1200 people in Greater Manchester.
-They have all found it harder to get support when they need it during the pandemic and people living with SCD are considered vulnerable in the context of this pandemic.
-Many were shielding for long periods.
-Loneliness has become a major issue, even as we begin to resume some of our normal activities.
+They found it harder to get support when they needed it during the pandemic and were considered vulnerable so many were shielding for long periods.
+Loneliness has become a major issue, even as normal activities resume and there is still a great deal of fear about socialising and getting back to normal among people who have the disease.

-In normal times we recruit an army of volunteers to visit people in hospital and at home after they have been discharged from hospital.
-As we cannot do this at this time, we are adapting and evolving our services to support people from a distance via:
+We recruit an army of volunteers to visit people in hospital and at home after they have been discharged from hospital but have not been able to do this for the past two years as our volunteers have been considered vulnerable.
+We adapted and evolved our services to support people from a distance via:

 - Online (Zoom) health, information and advice sessions